Login and Quick Tour

 - There is a feature where you can request to publish one of your own boxes to the catalog.
 It will become available in the catalog for any user in one of the existing categories or a new one.

-- Allows you to see (based on your scope and permissions) all of the relevant activity that has occured in the platform, the type of event and the user that performed the event.
+Allows you to see (based on your scope and permissions) all of the relevant activity that has occurred in the platform, the type of event and the user that performed the event.

 - From the username drop-down, access your account profile where you can change your username or reset password if you’re using username and password to log in.